jaketay/docs/app/installation/Installing_Jirafe_for_hybris.md

 	```
 NOTE:  Only do so once your production environment is ready and any production testing that may be taking place is complete.
 This will ensure garbage data is not collected.  **Data cannot be removed once sent into the Jirafe production platform.**
 	```
-	* Test by looking at the local ‘jirafedata’ table.
+	* Test by looking at the local data staging table.
 	* Using your production credentials, update your local.properties file.
 	* Work with your Jirafe account representative to verify data is correctly begin sent and collected in your test site.

 	```
 NOTE:  Jirafe Extension should remain in “disabled” state in order to your production environment is stable.
-Only activate when ready and extraneous data is removed from the ‘jirafedata’ table.
+Only activate when ready and extraneous data is removed from the data staging table, ‘jirafedata’.
 	```
 * Schedule a “historical data fetch” to complete a full pull of your historical data.